jrc03c/js-convex-hull/readme.md

+> ⚠️ **NOTE:** ⚠️ This project is being merged into a monorepo [here](https://github.com/jrc03c/monorepo/tree/main/packages/js-convex-hull).
+This repo will soon be archived.

+---

 # Introduction

 **js-convex-hull** gets the convex hull of a set of 2D points using [the "gift-wrapping" (AKA "Jarvis march") algorithm](https://en.wikipedia.org/wiki/Gift_wrapping_algorithm).